MongoDB integration with FastNetMon Advanced

 odintsov 9465 0.0 0.0 12940 968 pts/0 S+ 12:47 0:00 grep --color=auto mongo

-First thing to check is your disk space usage.
-You need to have at least 10G of spare disk space for MongoDB to operate correctly, you can check disk space usage this way:
+It may be useful to check your disk space usage.
+You need to have at least 10G of spare disk space for MongoDB to operate correctly.
+You can check disk space usage in the following:

 df -h

-To find more reasons about issues with MongoDB we recommend checking log file /var/log/mongodb/mongod.log.
+To find more reasons about issues with MongoDB we recommend checking the log file /var/log/mongodb/mongod.log.

-In addition to log file you may check systemd service logs this way:
+In addition to the log file, you may check systemd service logs in the following way:

 sudo journalctl -u mongod -n 1000 -f

-In case when your server runs out of disk space MongoDB terminates it’s daemons to prevent data corruption and you will need to start it again manually.
-You need to allocate more disk space to server or free up existing disk space.
-We recommend carefully investigating which service used all disk space to avoid same cases in future.
-It can be done using following command:
+In case your server runs out of disk space, MongoDB terminates its daemons to prevent data corruption, and you will need to start it again manually.
+You need to allocate more disk space to the server or free up existing disk space.
+We recommend carefully investigating which service used all the disk space to avoid similar cases in future.
+This can be done using the following command:

 sudo systemctl start mongod